(A chapter of Akayama DanJay.)

 Lucille smirked and bit her own right thumb.
 “ZAB!
 Uzumaki!
 Ikuzo!”
 ZAB morphed the Galaxy Zephyr’s pink Uzumaki Armor into a pseudopod which stretched far faster than the Hurricane’s reach.
 Uzumaki engulfed the severed thumb, and the whole volume returned to the Galaxy Zephyr as thick purple armor.

 “Hey!” signalled the Hurricane.
-“You’re stealing from me!
+“You’re trying to ruin humanity!
 I collected all that mass myself!”

 “We’re collecting it back!”
 Now Lucille commanded a giant purple robot twenty orders of magnitude bigger than the Milky Way had been.
 It wore pointed sunglasses like those of Lucille’s late father, Commander Bunjiro.
 The Wheel spun faster, increasing in diameter to match the Galaxy Zephyr’s new height.
-If there were any ordinary objects left for comparison, the Galaxy Zephyr would appear unfathomably large, but compared to the Hurricane, it was merely thumb-sized.
+The Galaxy Zephyr would appear unfathomably large compared to anything else, but compared to the Hurricane, it was merely thumb-sized.
 Lucille pulled levers and stamped both her pedals.
 “Eisu, Fumiko, advance!”

 “Ora!”
 Lucille smiled fiendishly as the Wheel sliced the sole off the Hurricane’s foot.
 The Hurricane’s wounds gushed painful teeth.
 “If we get much larger, we won’t need to be agile!”
 They lingered too long absorbing the sole and the Hurricane stomped on the Galaxy Zephyr.
-In space there was no floor to be stomped against, but the Hurricane’s foot wrapped tentacles around them to scrape their purple Uzumaki Armor against the wound’s teeth.
+In space there was no floor to be stomped against, but the Hurricane’s foot wrapped tentacles around them to scrape its wound’s teeth against their purple Uzumaki Armor.
 “Retreat!” shouted Lucille.
 Eisu and Fumiko pumped steam from the Galaxy Zephyr’s feet, but chomping teeth restrained them.
 Dakshi made the left hand blast steam from its palm, and Charlie swept the Wheel to slice tentacles.
 At last the Galaxy Zephyr freed itself and fled from the Hurricane’s reach.

 “Don’t worry,” said Akayama.
 “I’ve updated Uzumaki’s immune-system.”
 The wounds flooded with roaring rivers of liquid gold which quickly set and solidified.
 The Galaxy Zephyr was repaired like a shattered and restored vase.